Family Home Visiting (FHV)

 Learning collaboratives

 A collaborative is a time-limited effort of multiple organizations that come together with leaders and experts to learn about and to create improved processes in a specific topic area.
-MDH uses the Institute of Healthcare Improvement’s Breakthrough Series (BTS) Collaborative model as a framework for CQI in family home visiting services.
+MDH uses the Institute of Healthcare Improvement’s Breakthrough Series collaborative model as a framework for CQI in family home visiting.

 The topic selection process engages internal and external stakeholders.
-Topics that are chosen are issues that have a high level of interest at the state and local program levels, as well as room for improvement based on national benchmarks in FHV performance measures.
+Topics that are chosen are issues that have a high level of interest at the state and local program levels, as well as room for improvement based on national benchmarks in family home visiting performance measures.
 Below are descriptions of the current and past statewide CQI learning collaboratives.

 Project documents/resources: